 Knowing a large vocabulary of chords is absolutely critical.
-Being able to play a lot of different chords proficiently and knowing how to embellish them is a difficult, but worthwhile task.
+Unless you want to be relegated to playing stock everyday, A, D, and E all day long.
+Being able to play a lot of different chords proficiently and knowing how to embellish them is a difficult task, but so worthwhile.
 Knowing a large catalog of chords will open many doors and allow you to embellish and decorate your playing with all kinds of new musical melodies, rhythms, and endless song writing possibilities.
-Why play a stock, sterile, every day A minor chord when you can play a much more interesting and harmonically rich Asus2, Am7, or Am9 chord?
+Why play a stock, sterile, every day Aminor chord when you can play a much more interesting and harmonically rich Asus2, Am7, or Am9 chord?
 Embellishing chords is a great way to spark new ideas and infuse new life into old progressions and songs.
-Having chordal options makes it fun and exciting not only for the guitarist, but also more musically interesting for the listener.
+Having chordal options makes it fun and exciting not only for the guitarist but also more musically interesting for the listener.